zachpino/digital-media/week5/structure.md

 ---

-We will construct the html structure of our page on needing spaces for...
+We will construct the html structure of our page based on needing spaces for...

 - Project Title
 - Subtitle